betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    However, with fair warning, a project can move to *tidy things up* before ceasing all work.
    There is likely work in progress to bring to a close but nonetheless leaves the software in a functional state.
    That may mean conditionally disabling (via well-documented CPP `#if` or `#ifdef`) associated code blocks.
-   It may mean hastily written testing and documentation.
+   It may mean hastily written testing and documentation too.
    An untimely, end-of-project release may be subpar quality.
    If so, identify the release as a *development* or *experimental*.
    The goal of an untimely end-of-project release is to capture a snapshot with as much information about the state of the software (its design, architecture, implementation, etc.) as possible.

 1. Open-source the code

-   If the project's codebase is not already open source, a key way to ensure it remains available to the community to learn from is to release it under a widely adopted open-source license.
+   If the project's source code is not already open source, a key way to ensure it remains available to the community is to release it under a widely adopted open-source license.
    The institution(s) that sponsored its development may require an open-source release to follow specific processes.
    For example, Livermore Labs' Information Management (IM) office defines the processes to follow for open-source releases.
    By making a project's software open source, it becomse possible to host the software in world-readable, public places (e.g. GitHub or GitLab) where the community can find it and learn from it.